kfer98/Exercise-1-/README.md

 ***
 The [Hoover Dam](https://en.wikipedia.org/wiki/Hoover_Dam) is a massive concrete [arch-gravity dam](https://en.wikipedia.org/wiki/Arch-gravity_dam) located on the border between the U.S. states of Nevada and Arizona in the Black Canyon of the [Colorado River](https://en.wikipedia.org/wiki/Colorado_River).
 Its construction was the result of a massive effort involving thousands of workers and cost over 100 lives [^1].

 The dam was constructed from 1931 to 1936 during the [Great Depression](https://en.wikipedia.org/wiki/Great_Depression_in_the_United_States) and utilized an astonishing 2,5 million cubic meters of concrete.
-Its 17 hydroelectric generators have a combined capacity of over 2.000 megawatts, making it one of the largest hydroelectric power plants in the United States. [[2]](https://www.my-travelworld.de/usa/hoover-dam/)
+Its 17 hydroelectric generators have a combined capacity of over 2.000 megawatts, making it one of the largest hydroelectric power plants in the United States [^2].

 One of its key functions is the creation of [Lake Mead](https://en.wikipedia.org/wiki/Lake_Mead), which is one of the largest reservoirs in the United States, capable of storing up to 35,2 million cubic kilometers.
-This reservoir serves critical roles in water management, irrigation, and municipal water supply in the region. [[3]](https://en.wikipedia.org/wiki/Hoover_Dam)
+This reservoir serves critical roles in water management, irrigation, and municipal water supply in the region [^3].
 The [Hoover Dam](https://en.wikipedia.org/wiki/Hoover_Dam) is not only an engineering marvel but also a significant historical and cultural landmark, attracting millions of tourists annually.

 * *Here are some key numerical facts about the dam:*